 But as the region’s human population grows, will these special places and experiences be here for future generations?
 Will the salmon and shellfish that have sustained the region’s people and economy for centuries remain healthy?
 Will the Steamboat Peninsula retain its unique character?

-Recently protected areas in our region include the Adams Cove pocket estuary on Totten Inlet, undeveloped shoreline property on Eld Inlet near Hunter Point, and the Lower Eld Inlet Preserve on Mud Bay south of Highway 101.
-We have recently added 530 acres along the upper Schneider Creek Valley to lands conserved by the Wynne family.
-Together with the Steamboat Conservation Partnership, Capitol Land Trust is working to conserve more critical areas in our region.
+Protected areas in our region include the Adams Cove pocket estuary on Totten Inlet, undeveloped shoreline property on Eld Inlet near Hunter Point, and the Lower Eld Inlet Preserve on Mud Bay south of Highway 101.
+We added 530 acres along the upper Schneider Creek Valley to lands conserved by the Wynne family.
+Together with the Steamboat Conservation Partnership, Capitol Land Trust worked to conserve more critical areas in our region.

 Since this collaboration took effect, we have been able to protect more than 300 acres in the Steamboat Peninsula region.

 The mission of the Steamboat Conservation Partnership was “to conserve the rich and diverse natural landscapes of the Steamboat Peninsula region.”
 Capitol Land Trust and the Association agree that this natural environment provides important quality of life benefits to area residents and is essential for sustaining robust populations of native fish and wildlife.

 The Steamboat Peninsula region is defined as the Steamboat Peninsula in northwest Thurston County, as well as all other areas within the Eld Inlet and Totten Inlet watersheds, including the areas within the Kennedy, Schneider, Perry, and McLane creek watersheds.
 The priority area for focus of outreach is the portion of the region within the Griffin School District.